 This is more likely to happen if your child or you have atopic eczema, (where the skin is particularly sensitive to substances such as dust mites or pollen) or if you have a weakened immune system.
-If the spots do become infected, treatment will be needed with antibiotics.
+If the spots do become infected, treatment will be needed, which may require antibiotics.

 You may be referred to a specialist in hospital if you have spots on your eyelids, near your eye, or your eye is red or painful.
 In rare cases, a secondary eye infection may develop, such as conjunctivitis.

 What is the NHS advice on molluscum contagiosum?

 Many doctors and dermatologists will advise against treating young children will molluscum if they feel that it would cause the child unnecessary pain and distress.

 Treatment is usually only recommended for adults and older children who have spots that are particularly unsightly and are affecting their quality of life.
 Visit the NHS website for more information about molluscum contagiosum.